 About my writing

-Even when given a creative writing task at school, I remember asking for more time so that I could finish crafting the story I had in mind, rather than the 4 page “…and then I woke up and it was all a dream” that the teacher was probably expecting (and hoping for)!
-Well, for that I blame the late Mr. Telford, my primary teacher all those years ago at Steps Cross School Torquay.
+Even when given a creative writing task at school, I remember often asking for more time so that I could finish crafting the story I had in mind, rather than the 4 page “…and then I woke up and it was all a dream” that the teacher was probably expecting (and hoping for)!
+Well for that I blame the late Mr. Telford, my primary teacher all those years ago at Steps Cross School in Torquay.
 An excellent teacher, he fostered both a love of books and a love of creating imaginary worlds and characters.
 That’s where it began, but who knows where it will end?

-Set in the present day, SUNSET tells the epic story across four books of a group of friends caught up in a war that is not theirs, and the changes it wreaks on them as they discover a wider world.
-In the first book in the series the group are kidnapped, the experience forging them with strong bonds which they will need in all they are to face, even as the Earth itself is invaded by unknown forces.
-The successive books in the series trace their fortunes as they journey deeper into the worlds of both war and hope.
+Set in the present day, SUNSET tells the epic story across four books of a group of friends caught up in a war that is not theirs, and the changes it wreaks on them as they discover a wider universe.
+In the first book of the series they are kidnapped, the experience forging them with strong bonds which they will need in all they are to face; for even as they try to escape, the Earth itself is invaded by unknown forces.
+The successive books in the series trace their fortunes as they journey deeper into worlds of both war and hope.

 Status: All four books edited, looking for agent; blog here with more details